-Classic Hummus Recipe – A traditional hummus recipe ready in minutes!
+This Classic Hummus Recipe is a delicious and traditional hummus and is ready in minutes!
 Perfect to serve as a snack, appetizer, or spread for sandwiches and wraps!

-Friends!
-If you love hummus, then please, please, please, make this hummus recipe soon!
-It is a classic without lots of crazy ingredients or additions that just take away from the original, scrumptiousness of hummus.
-And can I tell you a secret?
-I think it tastes so much better than store-bought that I haven’t bought hummus in years! 🙂
+Friends, if you love hummus, then please, please make this hummus recipe soon!
+It is a classic without lots of crazy ingredients or additions that take away from the original, scrumptiousness of hummus.
+I think this homemade hummus tastes so much better than store-bought that I haven’t bought it in years! 🙂

 I love that it comes together in a snap for a wonderful appetizer or snack or even to use throughout the week as a spread for sandwiches or wraps or to use in salads.
 I find myself turning to it time and again.

 It begins with simple ingredients that are pantry friendly: chickpeas (garbanzo beans), olive oil, lemon juice, garlic (I use Stone House Seasoning), tahini and water.
 That’s it.
 Just six ingredients and about 10 minutes is all it takes!

 Now, you may wonder why I use Stone House Seasoning in my hummus recipe rather than using fresh garlic.
 I prefer the flavor from the Stone House Seasoning since the garlic isn’t nearly as overpowering and I also love the addition of salt and pepper to my hummus.

 But if you prefer to use fresh garlic, definitely go for it.
 You’ll also want to add just a bit of salt and freshly ground black pepper as well.

 I’ve found that if I just toss all of my ingredients into my food processor and then process, it works just as well as doing it in steps (and saves so much time!).
 So, I add my chickpeas, olive oil, tahini, lemon juice, and Stone House Seasoning to my food processor and then process until smooth – just a few seconds.